 What Does My PIP Insurance Cover?

 Your PIP coverage can cover some of the damages you may have sustained as a result of your accident.
 PIP insurance can cover:

-- Medical bills – If you have been involved in a car accident, it is likely that you have incurred hospital bills as a result of the medical attention you have received.
+- Medical Bills – If you have been involved in a car accident, it is likely that you have incurred hospital bills as a result of the medical attention you have received.
 PIP insurance covers 80% of medical costs that cover care, including scans, surgery, and medication.
 Claimants should note that although PIP does cover medical bills, it does not cover medical treatment such as acupuncture or massage therapy.

-- Lost wages – If you have been injured in your accident, you may have been left unable to work.
+- Lost Income – If you have been injured in your accident, you may have been left unable to work.
 Some companies pay workers when they are unable to work.
 However, many do not.
 PIP insurance covers up to 60% of lost wages that the claimant may have experienced after their accident.

-- Death benefits – In the case that the policyholder was killed due to their accident, PIP should cover funeral expenses, and the next of kin may receive compensation.
+- Death Benefits – In the case that the policyholder was killed due to their accident, PIP should cover funeral expenses, and the next of kin may receive compensation.

-- Travel expenses – When traveling to and from your health clinic or hospital, it is likely that you have incurred travel expenses, and PIP may be able to reimburse some of these expenses.
+- Travel Expenses – When traveling to and from your health clinic or hospital, it is likely that you have incurred travel expenses, and PIP may be able to reimburse some of these expenses.

 PIP does not cover damages, including damaged property and emotional trauma.
 If you are hoping to receive compensation for damages such as these, an attorney can help you file a claim through the at-fault party’s insurance provider.